th0r0nd0r/coding-practice/notes/frameworks/django/notes.md

 #### Columns
 - to add columns to a model, just assign variables
-- the columns also inherit from the models (class?/module?)
+- columns are instances of classes from the models module:

 ```python
 class Move(models.Model):